rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

     The test will Request User to connect Source device to Composite In port:

-  - Question: "Connect the compositeIn source device to Port port_type and press Y: (Y/N)"
+  - Question: "Connect the compositeIn source device to Port port_type and press Y: "
   - Press **Y** if user connected the device and acknowledge the same. (this will mark the step as PASS).
-  - Press **N** if user could not connect the device. (this will mark the step as FAIL).

 - Device connect Confirmation: